Governor of Jakarta

-The Jakarta Special Capital Region is administratively equal to a province with special status as the capital of Indonesia.
+The Special Region of Jakarta is administratively equal to a province with special status as the largest city of Indonesia.
 Instead of a mayor, the executive head of Jakarta is a governor.
-The governor of Jakarta is an elected politician who, along with the vice governor and 106 members of the Regional People's Representative Council (DPRD), is accountable for the strategic government of the city of Jakarta.
+The Governor of Jakarta is an elected politician who, along with the vice governor and 106 members of the Jakarta Regional House of Representatives (DPRD), is accountable for the strategic government of the city of Jakarta.